 Frequently Asked Questions

 When you opt to undergo plastic or elective reconstructive surgery, you must carefully consider who will perform the procedure.
-This is more difficult than simply picking the first name you see when you Google “best New Jersey plastic surgery” on the Internet or in the phonebook, or going to the plastic surgery center that is closest to your home.
+This is more difficult than simply picking the first name you see on the Internet or in the phonebook, or going to the plastic surgery center that is closest to your home.
 This is a serious undertaking, requiring anesthesia, complex surgery, and a period of recovery.
 There are also risks that are important for you to understand.
 A good plastic surgeon will explain and educate you as much as possible during your consultation.

 Why is it important to choose a Board Certified Plastic Surgeon?

 When you choose a board-certified plastic surgeon, such as those at East Coast Advanced Plastic Surgery, you are choosing a surgeon who has the skill, training, and necessary experience for a successful outcome.
 Finding out if your plastic surgeon is board certified is a good place to start your search.
 Board certification requires the doctor to fully complete the rigorous educational and clinical board requirements.
 The American Board of Plastic Surgery is the only medical board that certifies plastic surgeons in all procedures.